Changes to support during the Covid-19 outbreak

 Do I Have an Eating Disorder?

 People of any gender, age, ethnicity, background or sexual-orientation experience eating disorders.
 Eating disorders are a way of coping with feelings and experiences that are making you feel unhappy, anxious, numb or depressed.
 It may be difficult to face up to and talk about, feelings like anger, sadness, guilt, loss or fear.
 Having an eating disorder is a sign that you need help and support to cope with life and address personal challenges and getting help quickly may help to reduce the overall impact on an individuals life.

 Eating disorders are complex which means people’s experiences of them vary and not all signs and symptoms of any condition will be relevant for every person experiencing them.
-You may feel that you have a mixture of anorexia and bulimia or alternate between the two.
-Some people also go on to experience urges to harm themselves or avoid and numb painful feelings by abusing alcohol or drugs.
-Even if you don’t have these symptoms, it is important you talk to someone as getting help quickly can greatly reduce the negative longer-term consequences involved.
-Don’t bottle it all up.
+Even if you don’t have these symptoms, it’s important you talk to someone, as getting help quickly can reduce longer-term consequences.

 Eating Disorders do not include food allergies, selective eating issues or disorders of the digestive system.
-However, a GP should be the first point of call to identify or rule out any medical issues including eating disorders.
+However, your GP should be your first point of call to identify or rule out any medical issues including eating disorders.

 What to Expect?

 When you first make contact with Restored, we will book you in for a free 45-minute assessment.
 In this session, we will discuss what areas of support you need most and which of our pathways will be most suitable for you.

 To book your initial assessment with one of our team, please email us at email@example.com